 - Versatile and wholesome addition to your meals.

-- Low calories dinner or lunch.
+- Low calories for dinner or lunch.

 - Scalable Recipe.

-- Can Be Made Vegan.
+- Can Be Made Vegan.Gluten Free Recipe.

-- Kids Friendly recipe
+- Kids Friendly Recipe

 - The Best Mushroom Stir Fry Recipe Ever!